apache/cordova-docs/doc/building-and-deploying-the-website.md

 ## Building and Deploying (Automated)

-### Travis

-[Travis] automatically builds and publishes the website on every change.
+[Travis] automatically builds and publishes commits to `master` of this repository, so either merged Pull Requests or direct commits.

-In [travis.yml](../.travis.yml), Travis  installs required dependencies and runs the build script.
-Travis will build the full website for you by running `gulp build --prod` under the hood.
-Travis also uses [SVN] to update, copy, add, and commit the new changes over to the website.
-Committing to svn can only occur once the commit has been merged to master.
-You can read more about is happening under the hood with SVN [here](deploying-the-website.md).
+In [`.travis.yml`](../.travis.yml), Travis installs the required dependencies and then runs `buildAndDeploy.sh`.
+This script runs the build script (`npm run-script build`, which runs `gulp build --prod`) and then then uses [SVN] to update, copy, add, and commit the new changes over to the website SVN repository.

+You can read more about the individual steps [here](deploying-the-website.md).

 Travis also runs `npm test` and will notify you if any of your `eslint` or `mocha` tests are failing.
-When Travis is done building and deploying, send a pull request and ask for a review.

 **NOTE**: Committing to Travis might take a while (up to 1 hour), depending on the number of files changed.